The Mining Concession Procedure

 2. Vulnerability and loading capability assessments

 As regarding closed areas, MBFSZ shall carry out vulnerability and loading capability assessments.
 Based on such assessments, the minister shall announce the concession tender for those areas being favourable for exploiting mineral resources or recovering geothermal energy for energetic purposes.
-The assessment reports on vulnerability and loading capability are accessible on the official website of MBFSZ.
+The assessment reports on vulnerability and loading capability are accessible on the official website of MBFSZ in Hungarian.
 The maps of these possible future concession areas can be found here: hydrocarbons and geothermal energy.

 The following assessment report on vulnerability and loading capability is available in English:

 3. The Concession Call for Tender